peteroupc/peteroupc.github.io/randomfunc.md

    generation (including by extracting uniformly distributed bits from two or more such sources), or
 - have two or more of the foregoing properties.

-If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, it can be converted to use a uniform distribution, at least in theory, using _unbiasing_, _deskewing_, or _randomness extraction_, which are outside the scope of this document.</small>
+If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, it can be converted to use a uniform distribution, at least in theory, using _randomness extraction_ techniques that are outside the scope of this document.</small>

 <small><sup id=Note2>(2)</sup> There are other RNGs besides those that generate integers 0 or greater.
 (For example, Wichmann&ndash;Hill and dSFMT output numbers in the interval \[0, 1\).)
 For such RNGs, if the RNG is known to output numbers in the interval \[0, 1\) evenly spaced by a number _p_, it can be transformed into an RNG that outputs integers in the interval \[0, 1/_p_) by multiplying its outputs by _p_.
 Otherwise, the RNG can be transformed to an RNG that produces _n_ bit integers (in the interval [0, 2<sup>_n_</sup>)) by converting its outputs to a stream of 8-bit bytes and using a _randomness extraction_ technique to transform that stream to _n_-bit integers.
 Randomness extraction is outside the scope of this document.